mbenetti/CRISP-DM-Rossmann/README.md

 CRISP-DMRossmann.pdf
 Only a PDF viewer is need it. :)

-## Option 5: Click in the notebook to open an read-only version of the notebook.
+## Option 5: Click in the notebook to open an read-only version.